block-hczhai/block2-preview/README.md

     cmake .. -DUSE_MKL=ON -DBUILD_LIB=ON
     make

-This will build the python extension (may take 4 minutes to compile).
+This will build the python extension (may take 5 minutes to compile, need 7GB memory).

 To build unit tests and binary executable (instead of python extension), use the following: